There are reasons behind squad numbers, their origin, and why particular numbers hold a certain prestige.

-In the past, if a player was substituted, after replacing a player, they would wear the same number, so that the team contains 1 to 11.
+In the past, if a player were substituted after replacing a player, they would wear the same number so that the team contains 1 to 11.

-Some franchises have a deep association with certain numbers.
-Take Manchester United for example.
-Throughout their revered history, the number 7 has been brandished by some of the club’s most loved figures:
+Some franchises have a deep association with specific numbers.
+Take Manchester United, for example.
+Throughout their revered history, the number 7 has been brandished by some of the team’s most loved figures:

-Even in kids’ games, we see players rush for these numbers when the uniforms are being divided out.
+Even in kids’ games, players rush for these numbers when the uniforms are being divided.
 Every young player wants to emulate their hero.

-The first time that numbers were used in European football was in 1928, where Arsenal manager Herbert Chapman decided to structure the formation of his team using squad numbers.
+The first time that numbers were used in European soccer was in 1928, when Arsenal manager Herbert Chapman decided to structure the formation of his team using squad numbers.

 As you can probably tell, the names of these positions are still used today.
 However, the literal meaning of the positions makes more sense when referring to the older formation style.

 Players would move around a lot within this type of formation.
 A center half-back (#5) would often slot in as a defender, taking the number 5 with him/her.

-Soccer Positions by Number
+Soccer Numbering Systems: Positions

 #1 Goalkeeper – Keeper – Stopper (GK)

 This position is often referred to as a goalie or ‘keeper.
-In Fifa tournaments, the number 1 to be the goalkeeper.
+In Fifa tournaments, the number 1 must be the goalkeeper.

 This is needed, as a GK experiences significant impacts when making saves.
 He/She also wears gloves for support and grip.

 The main role of a goalkeeper is to stop the opposition from scoring.
-They use whatever part of their body that they can to block shots from going in.
+They use whatever part of their body to block shots from going in.

-As the last line of defense and with a clear view of the entire pitch, the goalkeeper plays a pivotal role in the organization and positioning of the outfield players, barking out instructions from their box.
+As the last line of defense and with a clear view of the entire field, the goalkeeper plays a pivotal role in the organization and positioning of the outfield players, barking out instructions from their box.

 #2 Right Full-Back – #3 Left Full-Back / Wing Back (RB-LB-WB)

-Full-backs also provide essential cover for their central defenders or midfielders if the opposition is overloading on one side or if a teammate is out of position.
+Full-backs also provide essential cover for their central defenders or midfielders if the opposition is overloading on one side or a teammate is out of position.

 Full-backs provide support to the attack.
 They often make overlapping runs wide of the midfielders and supply crosses into the penalty box.

 A full-back with good striking ability can be a huge advantage to a team.
-Currently, Liverpool has two of the most profitable right and left-backs.
+Currently, Liverpool has two of the game’s most profitable right and left-backs.

-The full-back in this instance does not have as many defensive duties and is in a position to attack more than traditional full-backs.
+The full-back, in this instance, does not have as many defensive duties and is in a position to attack more than traditional full-backs.

 #4 + #5 Center-Backs (CB)

-Most formations will have a center-back (CB) pairing but it is not uncommon to see a team playing with 3 CBs.Their main role is to snuff out any central attack by the opposition.
+Most formations will have a center-back (CB) pairing, but it’s not uncommon to see a team playing with 3 CBs.Their main role is to snuff out any central attack by the opposition.

 However, over the past 20 years, a different trend has emerged.
 More emphasis is being put on ‘ball-playing’ (comfortable in possession) CBs.

-Center Backs’ Role
+Center Backs’ Position, Role and Responsibilities